 Physical and/or verbal abuse will not be tolerated.
 Physical abuse includes any physical confrontation that may result in no injury, minor injury, or serious injury that includes, but is not limited to kicking, shoving, pushing, hitting, and fighting.
 Verbal abuse includes but is not limited to taunting, name-calling, insults, verbal teasing, bullying, or threatening.
 Parents may be notified if the administration determines the need to send a disruptive student home from school for the day.

 Students are expected to follow conduct rules.
 Action will be taken for disrespectful behavior (i.e. answering back, rudeness) to school personnel and/or each other, deliberate disobedience, continual talking, throwing food or school objects, interfering with the education of others, etc.

 Teachers will review specific grade-level appropriate discipline procedures with students during the first week of school.
-Parents will be informed of the procedures and the consequences for misbehavior at Back-to-School Night.
+Parents will be informed of the procedures and the consequences for misbehavior at Back to School Night.
 Faculty, staff, and administrators may issue demerits and/or detentions for infractions of school rules.
 The report card will reflect misbehavior.

-Students in grades 5-8 who receive 5 demerits will serve an automatic lunch detention.
-Those students who receive 5 detentions will receive an automatic one-day out of school suspension.
-Automatic detentions may be issued for inappropriate behavior at any time.
+Students in grades 5-8 who receive 5 demerits in a trimester will serve an automatic lunch detention.
+Students who receive 10 demerits in a trimester will serve an automatic Saturday morning detention.
+Automatic lunch or Saturday detentions may be issued for inappropriate behavior at any time.
 Demerits and detentions will be reflected by an NI in the appropriate category on the report card.
-Demerits do not carry over to a new trimester but detentions accumulate throughout the year.
+Demerits do not carry over to a new trimester.